leondutoit/pg-need-to-know/README.md

 Authorization: Bearer your-jwt

 {"name": "Frank", "age": 90}
-# returns all data defined by group membership
+# returns all data some_analyst has access to
+# as defined by group membership
 # for more query capabilities see postgrest docs
 ```